PhD Admission Requirements

 - Three letters of recommendation with at least two being from academic referees (see note below).**

-- For international students TOEFL, PTE or IELTS scores are required unless you have earned a degree (or will earn by the time of enrollment at UTD) from a college or university where the language of instruction and examination was in English.
-English proficiency requirements can be found at the UT Dallas International Admission Requirements Website.
-The institution code for The University of Texas at Dallas is 6897.
+- For international students TOEFL, PTE or IELTS scores are required unless you are from a country whose official governmental language is English or you have earned a degree (or will earn by the time of enrollment at UTD) from a college or university within the United States.
+English proficiency requirements can be found at the Graduate Admission website.

 For technical assistance with the graduate application, please contact the Office of Admissions.